Murder of Sierah Joughin: Sierah Joughin Memorial Scholarship Fund

 During the disappearance and search, Joughin's family created a GoFundMe page to request funds to aid in the search effort.
 After her body was discovered, the family established the Sierah Joughin Memorial Scholarship Fund from the donations, in addition to the funds raised by the school district's 5K run event, to be administered by the Toledo Community Foundation.
 The scholarship benefits graduates from Evergreen High School (where Joughin graduated) who have participated in a varsity sport and organization.
 In September 2019, the high school dedicated a plaque and planted two trees on the property honoring Joughin.

 Worley property

 In July 2018, Worley's Delta, Ohio, property was awarded to Joughin's estate, and her family had the main barn demolished.
 A monetary settlement of $3.6 million was also reached, but Joughin's family agreed not to execute on the judgment unless "the defendant(s) receives a windfall sum of money such as winning the lottery, or receiving book or movie rights or royalties..."

 In August 2020, the Fulton County Sheriff's Department searched the Worley property again, using excavation equipment, with assistance from the FBI.
-A statement by the sheriff read that the investigation into Worley was ongoing, that any evidence found would be collected with assistance from the FBI Evidence Response Team, and gave no further comment.
+A statement by the sheriff read that the investigation into Worley was ongoing, that any evidence found would be collected with assistance from the FBI Evidence Response Team, and then gave no further comment.
 Joughin's family stated that the search was not related to her case.